1 in 5 prisoners in the US has had COVID-19, 1,700 have died

 Nearly every prison system in the country has seen infection rates significantly higher than the communities around them.
 In facilities run by the federal Bureau of Prisons, one of every five prisoners has had coronavirus.
 Twenty-four state prison systems have had even higher rates.

 Prison workers have also been disproportionately affected.
-In North Dakota, four of every five prison staff has gotten coronavirus.
+In North Dakota, four of every five prison staff have gotten coronavirus.
 Nationwide, it’s one in five.

 Not all states release how many prisoners they’ve tested, but states that test prisoners broadly and regularly may appear to have higher case rates than states that don’t.